rocicorp/replicache/README.md

 This tutorial walks through creating a basic offline-first todo app with [Replicache](https://replicache.dev/).
 If you have any problems or questions, please [join us on Slack](https://join.slack.com/t/rocicorp/shared_invite/zt-h8ygwu8j-RVniv5XsBps0Q9oJXdMyoA).
 We'd be happy to help.

+You can also skip to the end and [check out the full working version of this sample](https://github.com/rocicorp/replicache-sdk-js/tree/master/sample/cal).

 **Note:** This document assumes you already know what Replicache is, why you might need it, and broadly how it works.
 If that's not true check out the [design document](https://github.com/rocicorp/replicache/blob/master/design.md) for a detailed deep-dive.

 ## 🏃‍♂️ Install